KiandaBPM/docs/content/docs/platform/administration/subscription.md

 ### Themes ###

-Click on a Theme of choice, options range from two-tone layouts, to those with a dark left-hand side menu as shown in the middle of the image below.
+Click on a Theme of choice.
+Options range from two-tone layouts, to those with a dark left-hand side menu as shown in the middle of the image below.

 ![Themes](/images/themes.jpg)